PavelSha/Lupin-Sansei---Pandora-no-Isan/README.md

 -  [maze1](docs/ru/maze1.txt), [maze2](docs/ru/maze2.txt), [maze3](docs/ru/maze3.txt), [maze4](docs/ru/maze4.txt) - The information of the mazes on the level 4
 -  [rooms](docs/ru/rooms.md) - The list of all rooms in the game.
 The game level can be thought of as a large room.
 -  [Game Genie Codes](docs/ru/game_genie_codes.md) - It's the list of some Game Genie Codes.
--  [banks](docs/ru/banks.md) - This is the information on PRG ROM banks.
+-  [ROM_Map](docs/ru/ROM_Map.md) - This is a detailed overview of the layout of the ROM file's contents.
 -  [audio tracks](docs/ru/audio_tracks.md) - All audio tracks from the game.
 ## Resources
 -  Lupin Sansei - Pandora no Isan (J) [!]